On partially hyperbolic diffeomorphisms in dimension three via a notion of autonomous dynamics: Proof of Theorem

 \subsection{Algebraic classification}

-\begin{proposition} We have that $[X_s,X_u]=\delta X_c$ where $\delta$ is a constant real number. \end{proposition} Proof: we have $\varphi([X_s,X_u])=[X_s,X_u]$.
+In this section we deal with the case where the functions $\alpha$ and $\beta$ are constant. \begin{proposition} We have that $[X_s,X_u]=\delta X_c$ where $\delta$ is a constant real number. \end{proposition} Proof: We have $\varphi([X_s,X_u])=[X_s,X_u]$.
 So the vector field $[X_s,X_u]$ must be tangent to the central direction (otherwise it cannot be preserved).
 Hence $[X_s,X_u]=\delta X_c$ and $\delta$ is $\varphi-$invariant.
 Suppose $\delta$ is not constant and let $a$ in the image of $\delta$ be a regular value.
 Thus all the points in a neighbourhood of $a$ are regular values and their level sets define a foliation of an open subset $O=\delta^{-1}(]a-\epsilon, a+\epsilon[)$ of $M$.
 This implies that the plane field generated by $X_s$ and $X_u$ is integrable on $O$ which implies that $[X_s,X_u]$ is tangent to this plane field.
 But in the same time it is tangent to the central direction.
 Consequently $\delta$ equals zero on $O$ which contradicts the fact that $a$ is a regular value.
 Thus $\delta$ is constant.